B-mccullum/B-McCullum/README.md

 I am a DevOps Engineer with expertise in IT, specifically in AWS, Microsoft Azure, Microsoft 365, Linux, Python, Cybersecurity, Analysis, Infrastructure as Code, and Terraform.
 I have nearly 10 years of experience as an Air Force Veteran, and I hold a Bachelor's Degree in Nursing with experience working in hospital and clinical settings.
 Additionally, I possess skills in Healthcare Information Technology (HIT), Medication Therapy Management Systems, and Electronic Health Records (EHR).

-Currently, I am pursuing an additional Bachelor's degree in Cloud Computing with a concentration in Microsoft Azure and AWS Cloud from Western Governor's University, expecting to graduate in 2024.
 My ultimate goal is to leverage my diverse background and technical skills to contribute immediately and make a positive impact within an organization.

 Find out more about me & feel free to connect with me here: